-The following image indicates the location of the wireless card and provides a visual representation of the installation procedure.
+The following image indicates the location of the WLAN card and provides a visual representation of the installation procedure.

-Connect the antenna cables to the WLAN card.
+Connect the WLAN antenna cables to the connectors on the WLAN card.
 The following table provides the antenna-cable color scheme for the WLAN card of your computer.